A young Black woman, young Black man and young white man, all sitting on a bench outside, looking at something on a phone and laughing.

 Grief and loss

-If someone in your life has died, even if you had a difficult relationship with them, it is completely normal to feel down, sad, depressed or angry.
-If you’re finding it tough we have some advice that might help.
-Check out our guide on grief and loss for more information.
+If someone in your life has died, even if you had a challenging relationship, it’s normal to feel low or angry.
+If you’re finding it tough, we have advice that can help with what you’re going through.

-Things you can do to help you feel less alone
+Things you can try to feel less alone

 Whether you love the page or think something is missing, we appreciate your feedback.
 It all helps us to support more young people with their mental health.